LXC vs Docker Comparison

 Robin brings to the table an application-centric approach that simplifies the application lifecycle management across various environments for Big Data applications such as Hadoop and Elasticsearch, for distributed databases such as MongoDB and Cassandra, for Oracle databases, and for enterprise applications – Robin supports both Docker and LXC.

-Robin is the next-generation virtualized infrastructure platform that runs applications with bare-metal performance, guaranteed QoS, and application-aware infrastructure management.
+Robin is the next-generation cloud platform that runs applications with bare-metal performance, guaranteed QoS, and application-aware infrastructure management.
 Robin software pools your existing commodity hardware into a scalable, elastic, fluid pool of compute and storage resources that can be dynamically allocated to applications based on business needs or QoS requirements.
 Robin enables you to:

 - Virtualize databases or Big Data without the hypervisor overhead